 ATI owns and licenses the AMS Technology, the platform mass spectrometry technology originally developed by 1st Detect.
-Long recognized as the gold standard in chemical detection, mass spectrometry has historically been considered to be too costly, bulky, and cumbersome.
-In contrast, the AMS Technology has been designed to be comparatively inexpensive, small, and easy to use.
+The AMS Technology has been designed to be inexpensive, smaller, and easier to use when compared to traditional mass spectrometers.
 Unlike other technologies, the AMS Technology works under ultra-high vacuum, which eliminates competing molecules, yielding higher resolution and fewer false alarms.
-The intellectual property includes 23 granted patents and one additional patent in process along with extensive trade secrets.
+The intellectual property includes 18 patents granted along with extensive trade secrets.
 With a number of diverse market opportunities for the core technology, ATI is structured to license the intellectual property for different fields of use.
 ATI currently licenses the AMS Technology to three wholly-owned subsidiaries of Astrotech on an exclusive basis, including to 1st Detect for use in the security and detection market, to AgLAB for use in the agriculture market, and to BreathTech for use in breath analysis applications.